ericadreisbachdeveloper/papa/README.md

 ## Synopsis

-This is a website for erica dreisbach and her hot new shit. i mean, her web development portfolio.
+This is a website for erica dreisbach and her hot new shit. i mean, her web development portfolio: ericadreisbach.com

 ## Motivation